Hossein1998/DCOR-Graph-Anomaly-Detection/README.md

 # Dual contrastive learning-based reconstruction for anomaly detection in attributed networks (DCOR)

-Official implementation of **DCOR** — dual autoencoders with reconstruction-level contrast (RLC) for anomaly detection in attributed graphs.
+Official implementation of **DCOR**, which uses dual autoencoders with reconstruction-level contrast (RLC) for anomaly detection in attributed graphs.

 ## Overview